Rowan Blanchard: Media image

 In 2015, Time included Blanchard on their list of "Most Influential Teens".
 Also in 2015, Rolling Stone included her on their list of "18 Teens Shaking Up Pop Culture" and said she was "not only a strong actress but has also made a name for herself as an outspoken feminist activist".
 In 2016, Interview called her "one of the most exciting voices of her generation" and said "with ease" that she exuded "ease, confidence, and urgency".
 That same year, she appeared on Harper's Bazaars "Rising Style Icons Under 20 Years Old" list.

 Personal life

 In 2014, Blanchard had revealed on Instagram that she had been struggling with depression.
 She wrote: "As I found myself, this year in particular, going through ups and downs with depression, I realized that instead of rejecting and ostracizing these teenage feelings (human feelings), I can learn to love the intensity of them and know that everything is momentary."

-In a series of tweets in January 2016, Blanchard stated that while she had "only ever liked boys" in the past, she was "open to liking any gender" and is queer.
+In a series of tweets in January 2016, Blanchard stated that while she had "only ever liked boys" in the past, she is "open to liking any gender" and identifies as queer.